-Curried brown butter rice bowls with crispy sprouts combine color and crunch for a fiber-rich meal that will excite and entice even the pickiest eaters.
-Serve along side your protein of choice or topped with a fried egg as a meal on its own.Current status: catching major feels over these rice bowls.
-They’ve actually made me readjust my 2019 intentions to now include “eat more grains with curried brown butter.”
+Curried brown butter rice bowls with crispy sprouts combine color and crunch for a fiber-rich meal.
+Serve along side your protein of choice or topped with a fried egg.Current status: catching major feels over these rice bowls.
+In fact, these bowls have actually caused me to readjust my 2019 intentions to now include "consume more curried brown butter."

-After testing this recipe a couple times the other morning, I had a massive pot of leftovers sitting idle on my stove for the duration of the afternoon.
-Instead of being a responsible adult and tossing the remains in Tupperware to refrigerate, I found myself standing at the stove every hour on the hour taking “just a few more bites” straight from the pot.
+After testing this recipe a few times this week, I had a massive pot of leftovers sitting idle on my stove for the duration of the afternoon.
+So instead of being a responsible adult and tossing the remains in Tupperware to refrigerate, I found myself standing at the stove every hour taking "just a few more bites" straight from the pan.
 Before I knew it, my secured leftovers for the next two days turned into just enough for dinner that night.

-So there’s my official warning that this recipe will have you downright addicted.
-In the very best way.This hearty vegetarian dish is a fun departure from the takeout version of fried rice, incorporating lots of nutty flavor from brown butter and rich Indian spice from curry powder.
-The rice also gets an aromatic boost from garlic and shallots, plus a jolt of heat from fresno chiles.
+So, there's my official warning that this recipe will have you downright addicted (in the very best way).This hearty vegetarian dish is a fun departure from the takeout version of fried rice, incorporating lots of nutty flavor from brown butter and rich Indian spice from curry powder.
+Additionally, the rice gets an aromatic boost from garlic and shallots, plus a jolt of heat from fresno chiles.

-And I realize chopped dates in a grain bowl may sound dubious, but their sticky-sweet, chewy demeanor is excellent with the curry-infused rice and crispy sprouts.This meal delivers a hearty dose of your daily fiber, key for energy and healthy digestion, and It’s perfect for make-ahead lunches.
+To complement the crispy sprouts and curry-infused grains, chopped dates add sticky-sweetness and a chewy texture.This meal delivers a hearty dose of your daily fiber, key for energy and healthy digestion, and It's perfect for make-ahead lunches.

 - 1 Tbsp. extra-virgin olive oil